What Is the Accounts Payable Process?

 The accounts payable process involves invoice processing and vendor communications in managing a company’s financial obligations to its creditors and vendors.
 The accounts payable process starts with the receipt and validation of the invoices received from the vendor.
-Next step in the accounts payable process is the coding of the invoices with the correct General Ledger account and the data entry or data capture from invoices.
+Next step in the accounts payable workflow process is the coding of the invoices with the correct General Ledger account and the data entry or data capture from invoices.
 The invoices are routed for approval if that is a requirement in the workflow.
 The payment files are created next in the accounts payable process and transmitted to the bank for payment to the vendors.
-The final step in the accounts payable process is the reconciliation of payment against the vendor invoices received and the creation of any required accounting reports.
+The final thing in the accounts payable process steps is the reconciliation of payments against the vendor invoices received and the creation of any required accounting reports.

 How the Accounts Payable Process Works